Ryan Turner

 • Expertise

-Ryan has a growing arbitration practice.
+Ryan has a considerable arbitration practice.
 He has been instructed either as sole counsel or junior counsel in commercial arbitrations conducted under the rules of the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), British Virgin Islands Arbitration Centre (BVI IAC), and the Grain and Feed Trade Association (GAFTA).
-He has also been instructed to advise or appear in ancillary proceedings in the Commercial Court in England and the BVI concerned with the enforcement and challenge of arbitral awards, anti-suit injunctions to restrain the breach of an arbitration agreement, and interim relief under s 44 of the Arbitration Act 1996.
+He has also been instructed, ordinarily unled, to advise or appear in ancillary proceedings before domestic courts concerned with enforcement, anti-suit injunctions to restrain the breach of an arbitration agreement, and interim relief under s 44 of the Arbitration Act 1996.

 • UK College of Business & Computing Ltd v Bath Spa University [2020] EWHC 2157 (Comm): Ryan was instructed as junior counsel to obtain an urgent interim injunction following the purported termination of a long-term contract (led by Thomas Grant KC).
 The claim involved issues of estoppel, waiver, and force majeure in connection with the COVID-19 pandemic.
 The case settled on confidential terms shortly before an expedited trial.